 What has encouraged me, a journalism teacher of 40 years, is the profound commitment these students are making to the principles of the profession and its roles in society.

-At the start of the semester I asked my students to anonymously communicate why, in the midst of this media-bashing, they chose journalism as a career.
-28 of the 40 in my section said things to the effect that they wanted to be of service and they wanted to make a difference.
+At the start of this semester I asked my students to anonymously communicate why, in the midst of this media-bashing, they chose journalism as a career.
+Of the 40 in my section, 28 said things to the effect that they wanted to be of service and they wanted to make a difference.

-That inspires me.
-These inexperienced, idealistic kids from California, Connecticut, Minnesota, North Carolina, Michigan and Massachusetts, among other origins, had the “audacity to hope,” to paraphrase a slogan coined by a recent president.
+That inspired me.
+These inexperienced, idealistic kids from such places as California, Connecticut, Minnesota, North Carolina, Michigan and Massachusetts, among others, had the “audacity to hope,” to paraphrase a slogan coined by a recent president.
 To hope that, despite the relentless barrage of criticisms from the current administration, they are unafraid to pursue their dream to be of service to their community by keeping it informed and by making the powerful accountable.